-In the opinion of the PMOC, setting of BHAGs has limited effectiveness, in part due to the inconsistent treatment of BHAG by the RE teams for the work packages.
-BHAGs are actively discussed at some work package status meetings and not at others.
-The PMOC recommends that the status of BHAGs should be discussed at each work package status meeting in order to improve the effectiveness of the goals in advancing critical project work.
+In the opinion of the PMOC, setting of BHAGs has limited effectiveness, in part due to the inconsistent treatment of BHAG by the Resident Engineering teams for the work packages.
+BHAGs were actively discussed for the UMS package at the weekly status meeting, while there was no mention of BHAGs during the CTS, YBM meetings, and STS meetings.

 The PMOC and SFMTA convened a schedule workshop on July 26 and 27, 2017 with the objective of agreeing on an approach to establishing a reliable forecast of the project RSD.
 The PMOC issued a report documenting the results of the workshop and identifying action items relative to the schedule.
 SFMTA and the PMOC reviewed the status of the action items on October 17.
-The remaining open action items include:
+The current status of the action items is as follows: